-“Recently the gravity around San Francisco and Britain has dropped from 9.807 m/s2 to 9.601 m/s2.
-Numerous scientists around the world have deemed the areas safe but we can’t find any direct correlation.
+“Recent findings reveal that the gravity around San Francisco and Britain dropped from averages of 9.8 m/s2 to 9.6 m/s2.
+Numerous scientists globally deem the areas safe, but we have no concrete evidence of the effects.
 Hanna, do you think this will affect our daily lives?”

-“This won’t affect us in the slightest, the worst thing is that our cars will be slightly harder to drive.”
+“Not in the slightest.
+The worst thing is that it’ll be slightly harder to drive our cars.”

-“Well Hanna, social media has been focused on more than a dozen photoshopped photos and edited videos that show people doing the impossible!
-In the dozens of fake videos, all of them claimed that something called a “Numen” granted them powers.
-I don’t know about you Hanna, but I think this is just another Russian hoax made to scare people to vote for the……”
+“Well, Hanna, social media has its focus on more than a dozen photoshopped photos and edited videos that show people doing the impossible!
+A common theme is shared among the fake videos, all of them claiming that something called a “Numen” granted them powers.
+I don’t know about you, Hanna, but the–”

-An ear-popping snap emitted from the TV.
-It seems the TV was too old and finally kicked the bucket.
-It doesn’t matter anymore, there are already too many things happening to the world right now and the last thing I need to hear are squabbling politics..
-I should just be happy I have this small dorm.
+The lights streaming from the TV abruptly stopped.
+I stared blankly at the blue splotch that replaced the news.
+It seems the TV finally kicked the bucket.
+But it doesn’t matter anymore.
+Too many things are happening in the world right now, and the last thing I needed to hear was squabbling about politics… I should just be happy I have this small dorm.

 Bah, who am I kidding?
-It’s been years since I’ve come to this conclusion, but in case you didn’t get the memo, here it is: This world went up in flames.
-Global warming spiked about five years ago, China has increased its control over our total capital over the world, hell, Adriana Grande even received the Nobel Prize in literature.
+It’s been years since I’ve come to this conclusion, but in case you didn’t get the memo, here it is: The world is a pretty shitty place to be.
+It’s only 2042 and everything had gone up in flames.
+Five years ago, global warming spiked.
+China became the dominant world power.
+Hell, even Putin received a Nobel Prize!

-People with power become mad.
-This is the truth.
-When you’ve come to accept it like the rest of us, treat yourself to a beer.
+People become mad with power.
+That was the truth and is the truth.
+Once you’ve come to accept it like the rest of us, treat yourself to some food and forget the world.

 ‘You must be better than me.’